colin-jacobs8587/cse_264_final/README.md

 ## 🔧 Setup Instructions
 1. Clone the repo
+2. Make sure you have appropriate .env
-2. Make sure redis is up
+3. Make sure redis is up
-3. From the root directory, run 'sh run.sh'
+4. From the root directory, run 'sh run.sh'

 ## 📈 High-level architecture diagram